Defending False Allegations Involving Sexual Assault of a Minor

 Those convicted of child sexual assault not only face lengthy prison sentences but must also register as a sex offender with the Nebraska State Patrol.
 There are other civil disabilities associated with a felony conviction as well such as loss of right to possess a firearm and loss of the right to vote and hold public office.

 There are few worse labels than “child rapist.”
 Individuals falsely accused of sexual assault of a minor are often anxious to prove their innocence.
 Fortunately for the accused, he has no burden to prove his innocence.
 The burden is instead on the government to prove the case beyond a reasonable doubt.

 The falsely accused has the ability to fight the false allegations by using investigators and investigative tools, expert witnesses, depositions, and a zealous criminal defense attorney.

 While some cases are won with physical evidence such as copies of social media posts, photographs, text messages, DNA, and false written statements of the accused, other cases are won based on witness testimony which can include alibis, character evidences, conflicting witness statements, and expert witness testimony.

-The criminal defense attorneys at Berry Law Firm have fought false allegations in several types of cases including child sexual assault.
-Contact Berry Law Firm to discuss your defense today.
+The criminal defense attorneys at Berry Law: Criminal Defense and Personal Injury Lawyers have fought false allegations in several types of cases including child sexual assault.
+Contact Berry Law: Criminal Defense and Personal Injury Lawyers to discuss your defense today.